websy85/generic-rest-connector/README.md

-## Generic REST Connector
+## Generic REST Connector for Qlik Sense
-for Qlik Sense
+**Note** This connector is currently in an experimental state.
+Please feel free to use and abuse it but remember it may not work with certain REST APIs depending on their configuration.
+I also can't guarantee the quality of the published dictionaries.

 ### Summary
 This connector works by interpreting a definition stored within a "dictionary" in order to retrieve data from the desired REST API.
 The dictionary contains information about where the REST API lives, the *Authentication* method it uses, how it *Pages* data and what the *Schema* of the different endpoints looks like.